sagemath/trac_to_gh/Issue 3243.md

 # Issue 3243: [with patch; needs review] cygwin -- get it to work on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3243

 Original creator: was